vogsphar/logback-gelf/README.md

 * **includeMdcData**: If true, MDC keys/values will be sent, too.
 Default: true.
 * **includeCallerData**: If true, caller data (source file-, method-, class name and line) will be sent, too.
 Default: false.
+* **includeRootException**: If true, root cause exception of the exception passed with the log message will be exposed in the exception field.
+Default: false.
 * **includeLevelName**: If true, the log level name (e.g. DEBUG) will be sent, too.
 Default: false.
 * **shortPatternLayout**: Short message format.
 Default: `"%m%nopex"`.
 * **fullPatternLayout**: Full message format (Stacktrace).
 Default: `"%m"`.